 How about getting rid of all this annoying noise?

-Start from collecting all notifications you have at this point.
+Start by collecting all notifications you have at this point.
 Remember every place you get notified, including your cell phone and computer.
 And don’t forget about Mark.
 He’s a cool guy, but getting one more meme from him will not help you with your work.

 Then sort the apps by importance.
 I bet there are tools whose notifications you always ignore or delete.
 You might say to yourself that’s not a big deal, a swipe to the right and they’re dismissed.
 But they do take real-estate place: in your short-term memory, which can only deal with so many things.
 So kill the counterproductive ones before they impact your performance.